 Unless you’re a vanity writer which likes to have a book spine with his name on it on a shelf to impress the guests, you need to make money from your books.
 It will help you write the next book and write better.

-The last and the most important: keep your promises.
+The last and the most important: keep your promises to yourself and your readers.